 What causes gum recession in one tooth and how to treat it?

 In its generalized form, it can affect most, if not all, of your teeth.
-However, when it occurs on a single tooth, it is called localized.
+However, it can also be localized and isolated, affecting just one tooth.

 In this article, we will discuss the causes of gum recession in one tooth and how to treat it.